broadinstitute/depmap_omics/README.md

 ### 4. QC, Grouping and Uploading to the Portal (internal use only) <a name="qc-grouping-uploading"></a>

 We then perform the following QC tasks for each dataset.
-These tasks should not be very interesting for any outside user as they revolve around manual checks of the data, comparison to previous releases, etc.
+These tasks should not be very interesting for external user as they revolve around manual checks of the data, comparison to previous releases, etc.

 #### CN